mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 **41 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
 [Last week](ironman2021-42weeksout), I saw a number of trigger-points and hotspots flare up.
-My goal this week is to be more mindful regarding the maintenance work, do my best to stick to the plan and be healthy for the track [next Sunday](ironman2021-40weeksout).
+My goal this week is to be more mindful regarding the maintenance work, do my best to stick to the plan and be healthy for the track workout [next Sunday](ironman2021-40weeksout).

-I have quality run work on [Sunday](javascript:flick('sun');) and [Wednesday](javascript:flick('wed');) and 2 pool sessions (COVID allowing)
+I have quality run work scheduled [this Sunday](javascript:flick('sun');) and again on [Wednesday](javascript:flick('wed');) and 2 pool sessions (COVID allowing).

 ## SUMMARY
 I feel like was...
 <sup>(filled out at the end of the week)</sup>
 <!--OVERTRAINING|ON THE EDGE|STAYING CONSISTENT|LAGGING A BIT-->

 <!---->
 ## SUNDAY NOV 15